bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-10-calling-class-methods.rst

     :autograde: unittest
     :practice: T

     Fix the method calls below in the main method.
+Make sure the type, how many, and order of the arguments match what the methods expect.
 Are the returned values saved in the right type of variables?
 Do not change the methods other than main.
     ~~~~
     public class MathMethods
     {
+         /* square method returns the square of a number.
+            Do NOT change */
          public static int square(int number)
          {
              return number * number;
          }

+         /** divide method divides x by y to return a double result .
+            Do NOT change */
-         public static int divide(int x, int y)
+         public static double divide(double x, double y)
          {
              return x / y;
          }